madmax/dokku-ffmpeg/README.md

 # dokku-ffmpeg

+## TODO
+Couldn't we just copy the binaries straight from the folder on disk rather than using wget?

 Install ffmpeg into a dokku container.
 Points to an ffmpeg build created for ubuntu using this guide https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu.